mitsuba-renderer/drjit-core/README.md

 using UInt32 = LLVMArray<uint32_t>;
 ```

 switches to the functionally equivalent LLVM backend.
+By default, the LLVM
+backend parallelizes execution via a built-in thread pool, enabling usage that
+is very similar to the CUDA variant: a single thread issues computation that is
+then processed in parallel by all cores of the system.

 ## Features